minasow/clusteringBLM/README.md

 Commands to run:

+python findK.py: Will run the elbow method approach to finding optimal number of clusters
+		First: Edit line 46 to change what time period dataset you will be running through the elbow method.

-python findK.py: Will run the elbow method approach to finding optimal number of clusters python visualizeData.py: Will run the dimensional reduction and graphing to help visualize any patterns in the data. python runClustering.py:
+python visualizeData.py: Will run the dimensional reduction and graphing to help visualize any patterns in the data.

+python runClustering.py:
 		First: Edit lines 62-64 comments of file to modify what clustering algorithm to use.
 Then run this command to see results.
+		Second: Edit line 49 break to specify a subset of the data to investigate, instead of the full 10,000.
+Useful during development process.